BioAITeam/CVTStego/README.md

 # CVTStego-Net: a convolutional vision transformer architecture for spatial image steganalysis

-In recent years, the leading research in the field of image steganalysis has focused on convolutional neural network (CNN) architectures, which obtain good results in classifying stego and cover images.
-Existing CNNs are increasingly robust and stable; stacked convolutional layers increase the local receptive field of steganographic noise without taking into account global steganographic noise.
-Visual transformers focus attention on processing long-range global dependencies.
-Visual transformers require a larger dataset than usual, and this is because, unlike CNNs, it does not have inductive biases (such as convolutions for processing images).
-This research presents a convolutional visual transformer for steganalysis that combines the advantages of convolutions and the benefits of attention mechanisms, capturing both local and global dependencies.
-The proposed network is validated on two public image datasets (BOSSbase 1.01 and BOSSbase+Bows2).
-Experimental results demonstrate that convolutional vision transformers can classify steganographic images.
-This work improves classification accuracies on all algorithms and bits per pixel (bpp), reaching 86.58% on WOW with 0.2 bpp and 93.80% on WOW with 0.4 bpp, 80.70% and 90.45% on S-UNIWARD (0.2 and 0.4 bpp respectively), 74.70% and 81.48% on MiPOD (0.2 and 0.4 bpp), 76.70% and 85.80% on HILL (0.2 and 0.4 bpp), 78.20% and 86.98% on HUGO (0.2 and 0.4 bpp), using BOSSbase 1.01 test data
+The principal investigations in image steganalysis in the spatial domain have concentrated on convolutionalneural network (CNN) designs.
+However, existing CNNs increase the local receptive field of steganographicnoise without considering global steganographic noise.
+This study introduces CVTStego-Net, a convolutionalvision transformer for spatial domain image steganalysis that merges the strengths of convolutions andthe advantages of attention mechanisms to capture both local and global dependencies.
+CVTStego-Net iscomposed of three stages: preprocessing stage, noise extraction, and analysis stage, and classification stage.
+Thepreprocessing stage involves a bifurcation with trainable and untrainable 30 SRM (Spatial Rich Models) filtersto enhance steganographic noise.
+The noise extraction and analysis stage combines the SE-Block (Squeeze-and-Excitation) with residual operations to increase the sensitivity to steganographic noise and suppressingthe influence of redundant information, and the classification stage combines SE-Block with a convolutionalvision transformer to connect the local and global spatial relationships of the steganographic noise.
+This workenhanced the classification accuracies for steganographic algorithms compared to YEDROUDJ-Net, SR-Net,ZHU-Net, GBRAS-Net, and SNMC-Net.
+Specifically, the accuracy of CVTStego-Net for WOW at 0.2 bpp was 86.58%, and 0.4 bpp was 93.80%.
+Moreover, for S-UNIWARD at 0.2 and 0.4 bpp, the accuracies were 80.70%and 90.45%, respectively.
+For MiPOD at 0.2 and 0.4 bpp, the accuracies were 74.70% and 81.48%, respectively.For HILL at 0.2 and 0.4 bpp, the accuracies were 76.70% and 85.80%, respectively, and for HUGO at 0.2 and0.4 bpp, the accuracies were 78.20% and 86.98%, respectively, using test data from the BOSSbase 1.01.
+Theresults demonstrate that convolutional vision transformers can classify steganographic images in the spatialdomain.

 ## Folders